telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

         // other configuration
     });

 Sorting is also a function that can be pushed to the server for increased performance.
-This is done via the data source itself and setting the `serverSorting` option on the data source to `true`.
+This is done through the data source itself and setting the `serverSorting` option on the data source to `true`.
 When you delegate sorting to the server, be prepared to receive the default parameter which is `orderBy`.
 This field will contain the field name of the column to sort by in the dataset.

 ### Keyboard Navigation